TheGeekOnSkates/breakaway-basic/manual.md

 ```

 GOSUB will move it to line 100, which will clear the screen.
 Then line 110 will tell it to go back to where it was before (so line 11).
 Then it hits line 20 and prints "Done."

+### REVERSE

+Resets the terminal's "reverse mode" on

 ### RUN